-Do Use Your Forecast to Plan Your Growth Strategy
+Use Your Forecast to Plan Your Growth Strategy

-Like I mentioned earlier, your revenue forecast is more than just a report for viewing.
+As I mentioned earlier, your revenue forecast is more than just a report for viewing.
 You can (and should) use it to plan your growth strategy.

 Remember, your forecast shows you where your company is based on your current plan.
 But what if you want to grow revenue faster?
 Or maybe you want to measure the impact certain activities will have on revenue growth.